 - Vegetables – This is the one area where I don’t have too much in the way of variety, as I take carrot sticks 95% or more of the time.
 I just don’t get sick of them.
 It does help that we cut our own carrots.
-We started doing that a few years back, and after doing so, quickly realized that they taste much better than the pre-cut baby carrots.
+Why?
+They taste much better than the pre-cut baby carrots.

 - The Main Portion – Next, I move on to the main part of the meal, which more times than not is a sandwich.
 However, there’s no way I can take a sandwich five days a week, week in and week out.
 Just not going to happen.
 So, usually 1-2 times per week on average I’ll have some sort of leftovers from an evening meal.
 However, on the sandwich front, I try to keep it up by switching between salami, ham, PB&J, and occasionally turkey, all from the deli.
 We also mix up the bread we buy, usually buying whatever is on sale between 5 or 6 different types.

 - Fruit – I always have some sort of fruit.
 This rotates between what’s in season.
 For example, right now we’re eating a lot of strawberries, but in the fall, we’ll have lots of apples to eat.
 If we have multiple kinds of fruit in the house, often I’ll combine them to make a simple fruit salad.